Eustathius of Thessalonica: Life

 Accounts of his life and work are given in the funeral orations by Euthymius and Michael Choniates (of which manuscripts survive in the Bodleian Library in the University of Oxford).
 Niketas Choniates (viii.238, x.334) praised him as the most learned man of his age, a judgment which is difficult to dispute.
 He wrote commentaries on ancient Greek poets, theological treatises, addresses, letters, and an important account of the sack of Thessalonica by William II of Sicily in 1185.

 Of his works, his commentaries on Homer are the most widely referred to: they display an extensive knowledge of Greek literature from the earliest to the latest times.
 Other works exhibit impressive character, and oratorical power, which earned him the esteem of the Komnenoi emperors.
 Politically, Eustathios was a supporter of emperor Manuel I. An original thinker, Eustathios sometimes praised such secular values as military prowess.
-He decried slavery, and believed in the concept of historical progress of civilization from a primitive to a more advanced state.
+He decried slavery, and praised Manuel I Komnenos for abolishing slavery in 1167.